Bahrain-SEB-15/react-hoot-front-end/update-a-hoot/README.md

 };
 ```

 Once again, we are relying on the `hootId` to determine the behavior of our component.
-If a `hootId` is present, we call upon `props.handleUpdateHoot(hootId, formData)`.
-Otherwise, we call upon `props.handleAddHoot(formData)`
+If a `hootId` is present, we call `props.handleUpdateHoot(hootId, formData)`.
+Otherwise, we call `props.handleAddHoot(formData)`

 Submit the edit form and confirm that the necessary data is being passed up the component tree.